The Signs and Symptoms of Estrogen Dominance in Menopause: How to Fix Them

 Magnesium increases estrogen metabolism helping to keep it at a healthy level.

-Use natural skin and hair care and makeup products
+Use natural personal care products

 Our bodies can absorb estrogen-like compounds found in many makeups and skincare products.
 They don’t necessarily cause hormonal problems, but they do have a cumulative effect over time which is why it’s important to choose natural alternatives with as few ingredients as possible.